16 Comments

 The Peruvian Foreigner Law states that everyone who overstayed their welcome must pay the overstay fine before being allowed to leave the country.
 You can pay the fine either at the airport before departing or at the border before leaving the country.
 You as well can pay the fine up to a few days before you are leaving at any branch of the Banco de la Nacion or online on pagalo.pe, the latter even allowing payments many weeks in advance.

-However, be aware that by paying the overstay fine in advance, you do not extend your tourist visa.
-The S/ 4.95 per day fine is a penalty fee or fine for staying longer than the number of days you were given when you entered, not a fee for extending your stay as a tourist.
-And tourist visa extensions are not possible anymore.
+However, be aware that by paying the overstay fine in advance, you do not extend your tourist visa / stay as a tourist.
+The S/ 5.15 per day fine is a penalty fee or fine for staying longer than the number of days you were given when you entered, not a fee for extending your stay as a tourist.
+And, generally, tourist visa extensions are not possible anymore (exception since October 22, 2023: for foreign nationals, whose home country is a member of the Andean Community, so Bolivia, Colombia and Ecuador).

 And no matter where you pay, keep the payment receipt safe, as this is the proof that you already paid your overstay fine.
 You will have to present it to the immigration officer when leaving Peru.